aspuru-guzik-group/mission_control/docs/user_guide/flows.rst

 ==============
 What Is a Flow?
 ==============
-A MissionControl flow represents a set of tasks run in a specific sequence, based on the state of other tasks.
+A MissionControl Flow represents a set of tasks that run in a specific sequence.

 ============
 Flow Lifecyle
 ============
-In general the lifecycle of a flow is like this:
+The lifecycle of a flow is like this:

 #.
 Define a flow in terms of an abstract spec.
 Example: a dictionary that
    specifies a list of tasks: